Last updated on April 3rd, 2023 at 02:42 pm

 When they’ve found a suitable mate they will hover for hours outside their nest in a defensive stance waiting for any potential predators to ward them off.

-In cases where several carpenter bees have nested in close proximity, the females will often share the burden of defending the nests and foraging.
+In cases where several carpenter bees have nested nearby, the females will often share the burden of defending the nests and foraging.